This site is intended for U.S. health care professionals.

 PALOMA-3 Trial Design

-IBRANCE + fulvestrant in women with HR+/HER2- MBC whose disease progressed following endocrine therapy
+Choose IBRANCE + fulvestrant for pre-/peri-/postmenopausal patients with HR+/HER2- MBC whose disease progressed on or after endocrine therapy in the adjuvant or metastatic setting†

 Efficacy and Safety Profile